botui/botui/README.md

 We are listing all the cool projects that people are building with BotUI, [here](https://github.com/botui/botui/blob/master/Showcase.md).
 See others' and add yours!

+**Heads Up!** The upcoming version will have some major breaking changes.
+I suggest you use a specific version instead of using the `latest` tag.

 ### Quick look

 ![preview](preview.png)